sanskrit/learnsanskrit.org/content/vyakarana/subanta/vibhakti.md

 {title {s vibhakti}}

-English resources that describe Sanskrit grammar often say that Sanskrit nominals use eight different {dfn cases}.
+Sanskrit resources written in English often say that Sanskrit nominals use eight different {dfn cases}.
 Roughly, the English concept of {em case} is like a combination of two Sanskrit categories: {s kAraka} and {s vibhakti}.

 {s-dfn vibhakti} is simply a group of three endings, as we saw previously.
 The {s sup pratyAhAra} has twenty-one endings, so it has seven {s vibhakti}s in